 In accounting and finance, fundamental analysis is a method of assessing the intrinsic value of a security by analyzing various macroeconomic and microeconomic factors.
 The ultimate goal of fundamental analysis is to quantify the intrinsic value of a security.
 Its intrinsic value can then be compared to its current market price to help with investment decisions.

-Unlike technical analysis that concentrates on forecasting a security’s price movements, fundamental analysis aims to determine the correct price of a security.
-By knowing the right price, an investor can make an informed investment decision (a security can be overvalued, undervalued or fairly valued).
+Unlike technical analysis that concentrates on forecasting a security’s price movements, fundamental analysis aims to determine the “correct price” (true value) of a security.
+By knowing the right price, an investor can make an informed investment decision.
+A security can be overvalued, undervalued, or fairly valued.

 Components of Fundamental Analysis

 Fundamental analysis is an extremely comprehensive approach that requires a deep knowledge of accounting, finance, and economics.
 For instance, fundamental analysis requires the ability to read financial statements, an understanding of macroeconomic factors, and knowledge of valuation techniques.
 It primarily relies on public data, such as a company’s historical earnings and profit margins, to project future growth.

 Fundamental analysis can be either top-down or bottom-up.
 An investor who follows the top-down approach starts the analysis with the consideration of the health of the overall economy.
 By analyzing various macroeconomic factors such as interest rates, inflation, and GDP levels, an investor tries to determine the overall direction of the economy and identifies the industries and sectors of the economy offering the best investment opportunities.